juliandavid-garcia/First_milestone_project/testing.md

- This web has been tested in the following browsers:
+ This web has been tested in desktop devices using the following browser:

  - [Mozila fire fox](https://www.mozilla.org/en-US/firefox/new/)
  - [Opera](https://www.opera.com/)
  - [Chrome](https://www.google.com/chrome/)
  - [windows Explorer](https://www.microsoft.com/en-us/edge).

+ In all these browsers the apparience, images and responsiveness worked perfectly.

  ## Responsiveness ##